Who can act as a witness for my personal injury claim?

 Anyone who’s ever seen a TV show about the legal system knows that witnesses are an important part of a trial and witness testimony in a courtroom can be very dramatic.

 I want to introduce two roles that lay witnesses can play in your case and how they can be important to you if you’ve been injured and are thinking about a legal claim.

 Personal Injury Claim Basics

-As a reminder, in every personal injury claim, you as the injured person has to prove that there is someone responsible for the harm (that is, “liable”), that you were injured and suffered consequences or what we call damages, and that there’s a cause and effect relationship between the negligence and the harm done.
+As a reminder, in every personal injury claim, you as the injured person have to prove that there is someone responsible for the harm (that is, “liable”), that you were injured and suffered consequences or what we call damages and that there’s a cause and effect relationship between the negligence and the harm done.